 Hyderabad - 500032,

 The Russia Forage Seed Market is segmented by crop type into cereals, legumes, and grasses, by product type into stored forage and fresh forage, and by animal type into cattle, swine, poultry, and other animal types.

-The Russian forage seed market (hereafter, referred to as the market studied) was valued at USD 1,032.89 million in 2018 and it is projected to reach a value of USD 1,835.93, with a CAGR of 10.06% in the forecast period, (2019-2024).
+The Russian forage seed market is estimated to grow at a CAGR of 10.06% in the forecast period, (2020-2025).
 The market studied is driven by factors, such as the increased demand for dairy products, increased livestock production, and increased meat consumption across the country.
 The restraints identified in this market are a drop in cultivable forage area distribution and lack of government support.